Reverse Osmosis Systems

 Ultra-Pure Water Quality

-Removes 95-99% of all contaminants for water purity that rivals or exceeds premium bottled water brands.
+Removes 95–99% of all contaminants for purity that rivals or exceeds premium bottled water.
 Taste the difference with every glass.

 Maximum Health Protection

-Eliminates heavy metals, fluoride, nitrates, pharmaceuticals, and microorganisms that pose health risks, especially for children and pregnant women.
+Eliminates heavy metals, fluoride, nitrates, pharmaceuticals & microorganisms — especially important for children and pregnant women.

 Massive Cost Savings

-Produce unlimited purified water for just pennies per gallon.
-Save $500-1,200 annually compared to buying bottled water.
+Produce unlimited purified water for pennies per gallon.
+Save $500–$1,200 annually vs buying bottled water — system pays for itself fast.

 Environmental Impact